 Cremations have a negative effect on the environment, such as:

-- Crematoriums can release considerable mercury and carbon dioxide emissions that can pollute the atmosphere.
+- Crematoriums can release considerable mercury and carbon dioxide emissions that pollute the atmosphere.

 HOW DOES BURIAL OR CREMATION INSURANCE WORK?

 Funeral cost is continuously increasing.
-The average cost of a funeral today is $9,135, and it does not include the cemetery plot, headstone, flowers, and obituary.
+The average funeral cost today is $9,135, and it does not include the cemetery plot, headstone, flowers, and obituary.

-Buying burial insurance, funeral insurance, or final expense insurance is the best way to prepay funeral expenses.
-Burial insurance is designed to help the family pay for any expenses associated with death.
+Buying burial, funeral, or final expense insurance is the best way to prepay funeral expenses.
+Burial insurance is designed to help the family pay for any death-related expenses.

 Burial insurance pays a lump sum to your beneficiary when you pass away.
-The payout is not tied to any funeral home, and your beneficiary can use it to pay for your final expenses.
+The payout is not tied to any funeral home; your beneficiary can use it to pay for your final expenses.
 Any money left can be used for lost wages or other financial needs.

 Unlike a prepaid funeral, where your beneficiary is the funeral home, burial insurance gives your family more flexibility because the funeral home will not hold the funds.
-Additionally, your family won’t be locked to the funeral choices you made years ago.
+Additionally, your family won’t be locked into your funeral choices years ago.
 Your loved ones can decide how to organize your funeral according to your final wishes.